Considering a career in oceanography or marine biology? Here’s a quick guide of information and resources to get you started.

 - The National Sea Grant College Program’s web site on careers in marine science.

-- Information about careers in ocean science from the Office of Naval Research.
+- Information about education and outreach from the Office of Naval Research.

 - Web resources about careers in marine science from the Hopkins Marine Station of Stanford University.

-- An informative book on “Building a Successful Career in Scientific Research” by Phil Dee, from the popular Next Wave columns on ScienceCareers.org from the journal Science.
-This book is highly recommended for prospective and beginning graduate students, explaining the process of graduate school and getting a postdoc and “real” job.
+- An informative book on “Building a Successful Career in Scientific Research” by Phil Dee, from the popular Next Wave columns on science careers from the journal Science.
+This book is recommended for prospective and beginning graduate students, explaining the process of graduate school and getting a postdoc and “real” job.

 Latz’s “Top 5” pieces of advice